woocommerce/qit-documentation/docs/advanced-usage/advanced-config-handlers.md

 ## When to use advanced config handlers

-- **Complex Dependency Graphs:** If your plugin relies on multiple external sources or must be built from several repositories, an advanced config handler can sequentially fetch and prepare each component.
+- **Complex dependency graphs:** If your plugin relies on multiple external sources or must be built from several repositories, an advanced config handler can sequentially fetch and prepare each component.
-- **Conditional Logic:** Implement logic based on environment variables, branch names, or feature flags.
+- **Conditional logic:** Implement logic based on environment variables, branch names, or feature flags.
 For instance, use a different repository branch or build step depending on the test scenario.
-- **Integration with Private Artifact Repositories:** Combine authentication tokens, environment variables, and handler logic to fetch code from private registries or services like AWS S3, GCP, or Azure Storage.
+- **Integration with private artifact repositories:** Combine authentication tokens, environment variables, and handler logic to fetch code from private registries or services like AWS S3, GCP, or Azure Storage.
-- **Version Pinning and Rollbacks:** Detect version changes (using `populate_extension_versions`) and decide which artifact to use.
+- **Version pinning and rollbacks:** Detect version changes (using `populate_extension_versions`) and decide which artifact to use.
 Allow easy rollbacks by referencing a previous commit or build artifact based on conditions defined in your config.

 ## Example: dynamic branch selection